stonefl/stonefl.github.io/_posts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 ## 5. Setup and Manage SDK

 ### Initializing SDK
-With the fresh installation of SDK, the first step is typically to run the `gcloud init` command to authorize access to GCP project and create a new configuration with a base set of setings.
+With a fresh installation of SDK, the first step is typically to run the `gcloud init` command to authorize access to GCP project and create a new configuration with a set of base setings.

 If required, you can use the following command to prevent the command from lauching a browser-based authorization flow:
 ```
 gcloud init --console-only
 ```

-The `gcloud init` command typically creates a new configuration with the name of `default`.
+The `gcloud init` command usually creates a new configuration with the name of `default`.
 Please note that there is nothing special about the intitial `default` configuration and you can name it with whatever name you want.

-You can use the `gcloud config set` command to set the properties of the `default` configuration.
+You can use the `gcloud config set` command to set the properties of this configuration.
 For example:
 ```
 gcloud config set project myProject   # set project to myProject
 gcloud config set compute/zone us-west2-b  # set zone to us-west2-b